Diversity hiring and six top tips to get it working for you

 4. Mind your language and rethink your screening factors for diversity

-Undertaking a review of past job ads can help you see where bias may have crept into your recruiting process.
+Undertaking a review of past job ads and job posting language can help you see where bias may have crept into your recruiting process.
 Is your language inclusive?
 Would all candidates feel they could apply regardless of age, gender or cultural background?
 While being careful not to actually be biased, your words can talk more directly to the candidates you want to attract and explain why they’d be a great fit for your team.

 5. Add some diversity into your candidate sourcing

 Is it time to fish for candidates in a different talent pool?
 If you’re relying on the same sources and same screening factors, you’re likely to keep cultivating the same type of candidate.
 Think about where and how you can connect with a more diverse candidate pool.
+Implementing strategies to attract diverse candidates is essential, as it helps ensure your sourcing and recruiting efforts appeal to a broader range of talent.

 If you are targeting more women in specific roles, for example, find relevant interest or networking groups online or within platforms such as LinkedIn and talk to candidates directly.
 Ask your female employees to recommend their own connections or former colleagues and share job leads.
 The same principle applies to reaching out to any particular demographic or skill set and employees appreciate having their opinions and recommendations heard and valued.